hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

 DPG items consist of configuration, state and info.
 (AND value but we will cover that separate)

-Each of these can be accessed by its corresponding function
+Each of these can be accessed by their corresponding function

 :py:func:`get_item_configuration <dearpygui.dearpygui.get_item_configuration>`
     keywords that control its appearance and behavior (label, callback, width, height)